Hospital Workplace Injury Lawyers In New York

 How to Stay Safe on the Job

 Hospital workers face numerous challenges on the job.
 Staff members frequently come into contact with sharp objects.
-When these are not handled with care, they can cause serious injury.
-Risks from a “dirty injury,” when a used needle or scalpel punctures your skin, can increase the potential for the transfer of blood-borne pathogens.
-Practicing safe techniques and disposing of sharp instruments properly is the first step to avoiding injury.
+Workers who don’t handle these with care can sustain serious injuries.
+There’s the risk of a “dirty injury” when a used needle or scalpel punctures your skin.
+This can increase the potential for the transfer of blood-borne pathogens.
+Disposing of sharp instruments properly is the first step to avoiding injury.

-Hospital staff is trained in using proper hand hygiene, cleaning and decontaminating instruments, and using antiseptics and disinfectants between patients.
-These practices help reduce the spread of infection and illness between patients and to the healthcare staff.
-Take care to care for your skin since frequent washing can cause cracked skin, which allows pathogens access to your body.
+Hospital workers receive training in proper hand hygiene.
+They also clean and decontaminate instruments and use antiseptics and disinfectants between patients.
+These practices reduce the spread of infection and illness between patients and the healthcare staff.
+Take care of your skin since frequent washing can cause cracks that allow pathogens to access your body.

 Busy nurses may fall into poor habits with body mechanics throughout the day.
 This can result in muscle, ligament, and joint injuries from transferring or lifting immobile patients.
-Hospital staff should be well-trained in using assistive devices, such as electronic hoists, slings, and slip sheets.
+Hospital staff should be well-trained in using assistive devices.
+This includes electronic hoists, slings, and slip sheets.

 Seeking Workers’ Comp Benefits for an On-the-Job Injury or Illness

-In New York, workers’ compensation insurance can help cover medical expenses and lost wages and offers survivor benefits if the employee dies from their work-related injury or illness.
+In New York, workers’ compensation insurance can cover medical expenses and lost wages.
+It also offers survivor benefits if an employee dies from a work-related injury or illness.
 The first step to seeking compensation is to report the injury or illness to your employer.
 Hospitals have policies and procedures that cover reporting a work-related accident or illness.
-This includes filling out an incident report that is signed by the employee and employer.
+This includes filling out an incident report signed by the employee and employer.
 Be sure to take a copy of the form with you.

 You must notify your employer of the incident within 30 days.
 However, it is best to do it before leaving your shift or as soon as possible.
 If you wait longer than 30 days, you can lose the right to any benefits.
 Next, you must file an employee claim with the workers’ compensation board.
-This form is called a C-3 and must be filed within two years of the accident or within two years after you knew that the disease or condition was work-related.
+This form is called a C-3.
+You must file it within two years of the accident or two years after learning the disease or condition was work-related.

-The employer’s workers’ compensation insurance company will investigate the claim and will either deny it, pay it, or ask for more information.
-If the claim is denied, you have options for filing an appeal.
-This process can be overwhelming and complicated when you are recovering from an injury or illness.
+The employer’s workers’ compensation insurance company will investigate the claim.
+Then, it will either deny it, pay it, or ask for more information.
+If the claim gets denied, you have options for filing an appeal.
+This process can be overwhelming and complicated when recovering from an injury or illness.

-Call Fusco, Brandenstein & Rada, P.C. for a free consultation.
+Contact Fusco, Brandenstein & Rada, P.C. for a free consultation.
 We’ll discuss your case and advise you on your best move forward.
-When you hire us to represent your interests, you can be assured we will protect your rights.
+When you hire us to represent your interests, you can rest assured we will protect your rights.

 How Fusco, Brandenstein & Rada, P.C.
 Can Help

-The experienced and compassionate team at Fusco, Brandenstein & Rada, P.C. understands that pursuing workers’ compensation benefits can be stressful.
-It is difficult to meet the necessary deadlines and gather the right information when you are recovering from an injury or illness.
-The financial struggles from being out of work and paying for medical expenses can be stressful.
-When you hire our legal team, we’ll aggressively fight to protect your rights and ensure that you receive the benefits you deserve.
+The compassionate team at Fusco, Brandenstein & Rada, P.C. understands that pursuing workers’ comp benefits is stressful.
+It is difficult to meet the necessary deadlines and gather the right information when recovering from an injury or illness.
+The financial struggles of being out of work and paying medical expenses can be stressful.
+When you hire our legal team, we’ll aggressively fight to protect your rights and ensure you get the benefits you deserve.

 Remember that your first consultation with our team is free.
 Attorney fees in a workers’ compensation case are set by the court and paid by the insurance company after we win an award for you.
-This means that you never pay for our services directly or out of your own pocket.
-Instead, the bill is paid by the insurance company only if we win your case.
+This means you never pay for our services directly or out of your pocket.
+Instead, the insurance company pays the bill if we win your case.

-Call Fusco, Brandenstein & Rada, P.C. today to schedule your free consultation and discover how you can depend on our experienced and resourceful legal team to support you through this process.
-Call 516-496-0400, or contact us online today.
+Call Fusco, Brandenstein & Rada, P.C. today to schedule your free consultation.
+Discover how you can depend on our experienced and resourceful legal team to support you through this process.
+Call 516-496-0400 or contact us online today.